 An amendment was also made to the County's debt financing principles in 2020.
 Historically the issuance of debentures did not occur until a project reached substantial completion.
-Going forward, debt will be issued upon tendering of construction.
-As a result, projects will no longer be subject to internal financing charges.
-This change in process will be discussed further in the 2021 debt issuance report, which is planned for June CIC.
+Starting with the 2021 debt issuance, debt is now issued upon tendering of construction.
+As a result, projects are no longer subject to internal financing charges.